whatsapp

 2. Clear old debts

-Paying off previous loans shows lenders that you manage money well.
-If you share finances with someone who has bad credit, we’ll help you remove that link.
+Paying off previous loans shows lenders you manage money well.
+If you share finances with someone who has bad credit, we'll help you remove that financial link.

 3. Register on the electoral roll

 This confirms your address and identity.
-Most lenders check this first, so it’s a quick win.
+Most lenders run a credit check that includes this, so it's a quick and easy win.

 4. Show your income clearly